 My kids love this recipe and it is on regular rotation in our house to increase plant food diversity, which is great for gut health.

-This vegetarian recipe can be easily modified for dietary needs with a few simple swaps and can be made completely vegan (use plant based milk and no cheese) and gluten free as well.
+This vegetarian recipe can be easily modified for dietary needs with a few simple swaps and can be made completely vegan (use plant-based milk and Dairy free spread) and gluten-free as well.

 For the base

 - 3/4 of a cup of dried red lentils

 - 2 x celery stalks finely sliced and diced.